top of page

 • Taking them out of the heat and into a cool environment.

 • Soak towels in water and lay them over your dog.
-If driving to the vet, open the windows to allow a cool breeze.
+If driving to the vet, open the windows to allow a cool breeze or switch on your air con.

 • Let your dog have access to water but don’t force them to drink.